ibmdb/python-ibmdb/IBM_DB/ibm_db/README.md

 We are assuming that you have Python already installed.
 In Linux you may need the python-dev package (you can install python-dev package through "$yum install python-devel" if yum doesn't work then you can also install it through "$apt-get install python-dev")

+Note:The minimum python version supported by driver is python 2.7 and the latest version supported is python 3.6.

 ## Installation
 ```